sarahsalter/Mindfulness/README.md

 7th step: In the command line type runApp(), where you will be prompted with a Login Widget.

-8th step: Fill in the following information:
+8th step: Fill in one of the following usernames and passwords:

     a. {Username = 'USER' , PASSWORD = '12345678'}